What is Social Prescribing and Why is it Important?

 Social connection can improve one’s overall health, well-being, and longevity.
 This study showed that in those with depression frequent participation in social activities improved metabolic and brain health.
 A cross-sectional observational study used surveys from people aged 65 and over from 16 different countries to investigate the impact of social connection through hobby engagement.
 The results showed a reduction in morbidity and healthcare burden, with higher life satisfaction for participants who engaged in their hobby in groups.
 Researchers from another study expressed how the lack of social connection can be more detrimental to health than common conditions like obesity and high blood pressure.

 At the neurological level, there is evidence that experiencing positive social connections releases “feel-good” hormones in the brain, such as oxytocin and dopamine.
 We also know that physical exercise increases dopamine levels.
-So, Dr. Noordsy recommends that his patients improve their health and well-being in a time-efficient way by engaging in physical activity that is also a social activity, such as participating in a team sport or going on a daily walk with a neighbor.
+So, Dr. Noordsy often recommends that his patients improve their health and well-being in a time-efficient way by engaging in physical activity that is also a social activity, such as participating in a team sport or going on a daily walk with a neighbor.

 Examples of Social Prescriptions